-The roles and responsibilities of a data analyst revolve around analyzing huge sets of data by compiling, filtering, and interpreting them to arrive at useful business insights.
-These insights come in handy for making better business decisions.
-It requires sound technical knowledge and analytical skills to become a proficient data analyst.
+Analyse huge sets of data by compiling, filtering and interpreting them to arrive at useful business insights and make business decisions.
+It requires sound technical knowledge and analytical skills.
+You should be skilled in computers, science and maths.

 Who is a Data Scientist?

-The visualizations created by data analysts are used by data scientists to identify trends and patterns along with weak points of business.
-Data scientists then need to formulate strategies to overcome different business challenges and facilitate overall business growth.
-Along with technical know-how and understanding of human behavior, you should have the ability to perceive things differently and make the best predictions in order to become a data scientist.
+The visualizations created by data analysts are used by a data scientist to identify trends and patterns, weak points of business and formulate strategies to fill the gaps.
+IT requires both technical know-how and understanding of human behaviour, other than the ability to perceive things differently and make best predictions.

 Who is a Business Analyst?

-A business analyst is a professional who uses the information presented by a data analyst to identify business problems and propose feasible solutions.
-They are adept in finance, business administration, and economics.
+Business analyst uses the information presented by a data analyst to identify business problems and propose feasible solutions.
+They are adept in finance, business administration and economics.